progrium/darwinkit/README.md

 	app.Run()
 }
 ```
+### Examples
+#### example/largetype
+A Contacts/Quicksilver-style Large Type utility in under 80 lines.

+#### example/topframe
+A non-interactive, always-on-top webview with transparent background so you can draw on your
+screen with HTML/JS.

 ## Bridge System
-A common use case for this toolkit is not building full native apps, but integrating Go applications
+Lastly, a common use case for this toolkit is not building full native apps, but integrating Go applications
 with various Mac systems, like windows, native menus, status icons (systray), etc.
 One-off libraries for some of these exist, but besides often limiting what you can do,
 they're also just not composable.
 They all want to own the main thread!